-For late upon the coast of Corsica, 10 Because we vailed not to the Turkish fleet, Their creeping galleys had us in the chase : But suddenly the wind began to rise, And then we luffed and tacked, and fought at ease : Some have we fired, and many have we sunk ; But one amongst the rest became our prize : The captain's slain, the rest remain our slaves, Of whom we would make sale in Malta here.
+Our fraught is Grecians, Turks, and Afric Moors.
+For late upon the coast of Corsica, Because we vailed1 not to the Turkish2 fleet, Their creeping galleys had us in the chase: But suddenly the wind began to rise, And then we luffed and tacked,3 and fought at ease: Some have we fired, and many have we sunk; But one amongst the rest became our prize: The captain's slain, the rest remain our slaves, Of whom we would make sale in Malta here.

-Gov. Martin del Bosco, I have heard of thee; Welcome to Malta, and to all of us; 20 But to admit a sale of these thy Turks We may not, nay, we dare not give consent By reason of a tributary league.
+Martin del Bosco, I have heard of thee; Welcome to Malta, and to all of us; But to admit a sale of these thy Turks We may not, nay, we dare not give consent By reason of a tributary league.

-I Knight.
-Del Bosco, as thou lov'st and honour'st us, Persuade our governor against the Turk ; This truce we have is but in hope of gold, And with that sum he craves might we wage war.
-Bosc.
-Will Knights of Malta be in league with Turks, And buy it basely too for sums of gold ?
-My lord, remember that, to Europe's shame, 30 The Christian Isle of Rhodes, from whence you came, Was lately lost, and you were stated here To be at deadly enmity with Turks.
+Del Bosco, as thou lov'st and honour'st us,

+Persuade our governor against the Turk; This truce we have is but in hope of gold,

+Will Knights of Malta be in league with Turks, And buy it basely too for sums of gold?
+My lord, remember that, to Europe's shame, The Christian Isle of Rhodes, from whence you came, Was lately lost, and you were stated4 here To be at deadly enmity with Turks.

-Gov. Captain, we know it, but our force is small.
+Captain, we know it, but our force is small.